feathersui/feathersui-website/docs/haxe-openfl/build-hashlink.md

 ---
 id: build-hashlink
-title: Build a Feathers UI project as a HashLink desktop app
+title: Build a Feathers UI project as a HashLink VM desktop app
-sidebar_label: HashLink
+sidebar_label: HashLink VM
 ---

 [Feathers UI](/) may be used to build desktop applications targeting the [HashLink](https://hashlink.haxe.org) virtual machine.